131250208/InfExtraction/README.md

 # it is valid only if "word_list" or "word2char_span" are not provided
 word_tokenizer_type = "normal_chinese"  # white (for English), normal_chinese (for Chinese);

-pretrained_model_tokenizer_path = "../../data/pretrained_models/bert-base-cased"
+pretrained_model_tokenizer_path = "../../data/pretrained_models/chinese_roberta_wwm_ext_pytorch"
 do_lower_case = True  # transform to lower case and rm accents, only for bert tokenizer and lower the subword_list,
                     # it does not change the original text or word_list,
                     # set True if use uncased BERT

-# We have some codes for converting several data format to ours:
+# We provided some codes for converting several data format to ours:
 # casrel (webnlg_star, nyt_star), etl_span (webnlg), raw_nyt (nyt), duie_1, duie_2, duee_1, duee_fin
-# Otherwise, you need to transform your data to our format as aforementioned and set "ori_data_format" to "normal".
+# For other datasets, you need to transform your data to our format as aforementioned and set "ori_data_format" to "normal".
-ori_data_format = "normal"
+ori_data_format = "duie_2"

 add_id = True  # Set True if "id" is not provided in the data

-add_char_span = False  # Set True for data without character level spans ignore_subword_match = False # It is valid only if add_char_span is set to True.
+add_char_span = True  # Set True for data without character level spans ignore_subword_match = False # It is valid only if add_char_span is set to True.
 Add whitespaces around entities when matching and adding character level spans,
 # e.g. if ignore_subword_match is set true, " home " will not match the subword "home" in "hometown"
 # Note that it should be set to False when preprocessing Chinese datasets